They’ll like us when we win

 History will remember September 17th and 18th, 2024, as the days the laws of warfare were rewritten.

 At around 3:30 PM on the 17th, thousands of pagers belonging to members of the Iran-backed terror group Hezbollah exploded in unison.
-At least 50 terrorists were killed and thousands were hospitalized, many of them maimed, left without eyes or limbs.
+At least 50 terrorists were killed and thousands were hospitalized, many of them maimed.
 Iran’s ambassador to Lebanon lost an eye.
+Others lost limbs.
 Lebanese hospitals and health systems were immediately overwhelmed.
 As of this writing, hundreds remain in critical condition.

 Twenty-four hours later, dozens of walkie talkies belonging to Hezbollah members suddenly detonated, killing at least 12 and injuring hundreds more.
 One of the devices exploded at a Hezbollah funeral, blowing off the hands of its owner.